-This article was originally written for the Anchorage Daily News.
+This story was originally written for the Anchorage Daily News.

 Quinn Christopherson, a singer-songwriter in Anchorage who is Athabascan and transgender, has won NPR’s Tiny Desk Contest — a nationwide competition that invites musicians to submit a video of one of their songs.

 “Quinn’s entry astounded our judge panel from start to finish.
 His powerful song ‘Erase Me’ is a nuanced take on his experience as a transgender man coming to terms with the power of his voice.
 Standing in front of a majestic painting of Mt.
 Denali, Quinn and his bandmate, Nick Carpenter, created their own work of art,” wrote Bob Boilen, host of “All Songs Considered,” in an announcement posted Wednesday morning.

 The 26-year-old’s song was selected from a field of 6,000 contest entries.
 As the winner, Christopherson will be featured in a Tiny Desk Concert at NPR Music and will tour the U.S. with NPR and Blue Microphones.

 In “Erase Me,” Christopherson tells his own story: “I used to have long hair / I used to smile when I walked / I used to be someone I hated / I used to cry a lot.”